Rishit-dagli/CPPE-Dataset/README.md

 [WIP]

+## Acknoweldgements

+The authors would like to thank Google for supporting this work by providing Google Cloud credits.
+The authors would also like to thank Google TPU Research Cloud (TRC) program for providing access to TPUs.
+The authors are also grateful to Omkar Agrawal for help with verifying the difficult annotations.

 ## Want to Contribute 🙋‍♂️?

 Awesome!
 If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).
 You can also take a look at [open issues](https://github.com/Rishit-dagli/CPPE-Dataset/issues) for getting more information about current or upcoming tasks.